John-Abbott-College/3W5-Notes/6_DOM.md

 # The DOM

-Based on what we've learned so far, one might think that the browser reads the HTML we write and immediately renders it in the browser.
+One might think that the browser reads the HTML we write and immediately renders it in the browser.

 However, that is not a complete picture.